mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 Since we've obtained a Bootstrapped $p$-value below $0.05$, we have statistically significant evidence to suggest that our penguin flipper lengths do not come from a normal distribution with mean $200$mm and standard deviation $5$mm.
 Three things are possible here:

-+ The population mean is truly greater than $200$mm
++ The population mean is truly different than $200$mm
 + The population standard deviation is truly greater than $5mm$
 + The overall population distribution is not a normal distribution at all